How I Met Your Mother: Season 7

 Season seven opens with another flash forward, in which Ted is helping Barney get ready for his wedding to a still-unknown bride.
 In the present, Marshall gets a job in environmental law while Lily's pregnancy progresses.
 Barney proves to Nora that he can be a good boyfriend to her, while Robin is revealed to still have feelings for Barney.
 After a court case for assault, Robin receives mandated therapy.
 Robin meets a therapist, Kevin (Kal Penn), and they start to date.
 Meanwhile, after a period of unemployment since leaving GNB, Marshall finally manages to land his dream job at a top environmental law firm.
 After losing a bet, Barney is forced to wear a tie with a duck pattern on it (nicknamed the 'Ducky Tie') which he hates.
 Marshall allows him to take it off when meeting Nora's parents on the condition that Barney has three slaps added to the one still remaining from the Slap Bet.
 Marshall uses two slaps immediately, leaving two left.

 While reminiscing about Hurricane Irene, Lily and Marshall reveal that they conceived their baby in Barney's apartment, and Barney and Robin end up sleeping together.
-Barney and Robin decide to break up with their partners, but Robin reneges on the deal, returning to Kevin and leaving Barney alone and heartbroken.
-Robin has a pregnancy scare at Thanksgiving and tells Barney the child is his, since she and Kevin had not yet slept together.
+Barney and Robin decide to break up with their partners, but Robin cannot bring herself to break up with Kevin, leaving Barney alone and heartbroken.
+Robin has a pregnancy scare at Thanksgiving and tells Barney the child is his, since she and Kevin have not yet slept together.
 However, Robin's doctor informs her that she cannot have children at all.
-Kevin, who wants children, proposes to Robin, who decides that they must break up.
+Kevin, who wants children, proposes to Robin, who warns him that she will never want children, and he breaks up with her.
 Ted comforts Robin and reveals he still loves her, but the gesture is unrequited.
 Eventually, she moves out to give him some space.